Bite (Occlusal) Evaluation in cats and dogs

 avoid the interlock of teeth.

-Dogs have teeth too and it is useful to know the correct number and alignment of teeth!
+Dogs have teeth, and it is useful to know the correct number and alignment of teeth!

-Cats have Teeth too and it is useful to know the correct number and alignment of teeth!
+Cats have teeth, and it is useful to know the correct number and alignment of teeth!

 The bite is right when it is normal.
 The "scissors bite" refers to the normal relationship between the upper and lower teeth.
 This is also called the normal occlusion.
 The upper incisors overlap the lower incisors when the mouth is closed (top photo).
 The lower incisor crown tips rest on the inside cingulum of the opposing upper incisor teeth.
 The lower canine teeth fit in between the upper third incisor and the upper canine without touching either of them with the mouth closed.
 In viewing the teeth from the side with the mouth closed, the premolar teeth of the upper and lower dental arcades interdigitate very much like the teeth of a "sheers scissors" (see photo above).
 Additionally; the upper fourth premolar tooth, overlaps the lower first molar tooth.
 These teeth function to tear food apart when chewing.
 These teeth are frequently referred to as carnasial teeth and are often injured (fractured) when very hard objects are chewed by dogs.
 We recommend prevention of chewing hard objects in an attempt to avoid fractured teeth!